jianlang8611/jianlang8611.github.io/_pages/about.md

 I am Jian Lang, currently a master candidate in Software Engineering at the University of Electronic Science and Technology of China (UESTC), under the supervision of Prof [Fan Zhou](https://scholar.google.com/citations?user=Ihj2Rw8AAAAJ).
 Before that, I received my Bachelor of Engineering degree from Fuzhou University.

-My research mainly focuses on <strong>robust, reliable, and stable multimodal systems</strong> that can perform effectively under <strong>imperfect multimodal data</strong>, especially in the situations like missing modalities, distribution (domain) shifts, weak supervision (label scarcity), and data scarcity.
+My research mainly focuses on <strong>robust, reliable, and stable multimodal systems</strong> that can perform effectively under <strong>imperfect multimodal data</strong>, especially in the situations like <strong>missing modalities, distribution (domain) shifts, weak supervision (label scarcity)</strong>.
 And I am also interested in video analysis, detection, and large multimodal models for some applications.

 Feel free to contact me if you have any questions about my research or potential collaboration opportunities.